 Debian 8 and Ubuntu 16 packages

-Scylla Manager is now available for Debian 8 and Ubuntu 16, packages will be shared in the next few days.
+Scylla Manager is now available for Debian 8 and Ubuntu 16.

 Improved Repair Granularity